-- Fill the fuel tank. - Change the engine oil and filter (see page 145). - Wash and dry the exterior completely. - Clean the interior.
+- Fill the fuel tank. - Change the engine oil and filter (see page 148). - Wash and dry the exterior completely. - Clean the interior.
 Make sure the carpeting, floor mats, etc. are completely dry. - Leave the parking brake off.
-Put the transmission in Reverse (manual) or Park (automatic).
+Put the transmission in Park.

-- · Block the rear wheels. - If the car is to be stored for a longer period, it should be supported on jackstands so the tires are off the ground. - Leave one window open slightly (if the car is being stored indoors). - Disconnect the battery. - Support the front wiper blade arms with a folded towel or rag so they do not touch the windshield. - Apply a silicone spray lubricant to all door and trunk seals.
-Also, apply wax to the painted surfaces that mate with the door and trunk seals.
+- Block the rear wheels. - If the car is to be stored for a longer period, it should be supported on jackstands so the tires are off the ground. - Leave one window open slightly (if the car is being stored indoors).

+Disconnect the battery.

+- Support the front and rear wiper blade arms with a folded towel or rag so they do not touch the windshield. - Apply a silicone spray lubricant to all door and tailgate seals.
+Also, apply wax to the painted surfaces that mate with the door and tailgate seals.